Make an aggregation structure.

 Skip to contents

 Aggregating a price index can be done as a matrix operation.
-Although this approach is less flexible than the aggregate() method used in vignette("piar") (i.e., there can be no missing elemental indexes), it can be considerably faster for larger indexes.
+Although this approach is less flexible than the aggregate() method used in vignette("piar") (i.e., there can be no missing elementary indexes), it can be considerably faster for larger indexes.

 Let’s start by building the index in vignette("piar") again.